-Evaluating our position in June 23 we agree that to ensure that our achievement levels in maths is maintained we will follow the HAM programme that revisits core learning often to ensure our children 's knowledge, skills and attributes are developed and that we set stretch aims to ensure that children's attainment is going beyond expected levels.
+Confidence in their knowledge and ability to use effective pedagogies to teach numeracy and maths; Confidence in asking more purposeful questions to assess learners' reasoning and understanding and to extend their thinking; and Confident that learners have a positive attitude to numeracy and maths.
+Evaluating our position in June 23 we agree that to ensure that our achievement levels in maths is maintained we will follow the HAM programme that revisits core learning frequently to ensure children are less likely to forget.
 Continue to promote a mathematical mind-set through learning and teaching.
 Continue to use CPA in maths to develop understanding and mastery.
 Learning Logs embedded for assessment of learning.
 Embed counting sticks to promote mental maths skills.